xyephy/sv2-tp/doc/stratum-v2.md

 Use `-debug=sv2` to see Stratum v2 related log messages.
 Set `-loglevel=sv2:trace` to see which messages are exchanged with the Job Declarator client.

-The frequency at which new templates are generated can be controlled with `-sv2interval`.
-The new templates are only submitted to connected clients if they are for a new block, or if fees have increased by at least `-sv2feedelta`.
+New templates are submitted to connected clients when a new block is found or when fees have increased by at least `-sv2feedelta` satoshis.
+You can adjust `-sv2feedelta` to control the frequency of fee-based template updates.

-You may increase `-sv2interval`` to something your node can handle, and then adjust `-sv2feedelta` to limit back and forth with the pool.

 ## Testing Guide